 Every fall the Texas Book Festival spreads itself out across practically every corner of the state capitol building and its grounds during what turns out to be the most glorious weekend of the year.
 Or at least it seems like the most glorious weekend after several summer months of one-hundred-degree weather.
 In 1995, six years before she hosted the inaugural National Book Festival, First Lady Laura Bush established the Texas Book Festival to celebrate Texas writers, encourage reading, and raise funds for the state’s public libraries.
 These days the festival hosts over two hundred Texas, national, and international authors.
-Salman Rushdie, Margaret Atwood, Jane Smiley, and Alexander McCall Smith are just a few of the writers who have presented in the past.
+Salman Rushdie, Margaret Atwood, Jane Smiley, Tim O’Brien, and President Barack Obama are just a few of the writers who have presented in the past.
 Readings and panels by some of the best-known authors take place in the Senate or House chambers, while many others are held in the Capitol Extension Rooms, which are actually subterranean and accessible by a tunnel connected to the capitol.
-The festival even extends beyond the capitol grounds into downtown Austin, taking over a Methodist church and the historic Paramount Theatre, the site of the annual Literary Death Match (and not far from the corner where you’ll find Leslie, he of magnet and thong fame).
-This year the festival will, for the first time, feature a Lit Crawl through historic East Austin, with authors speaking at various stops along the route, including a drive-in theater, a beer garden, and the Texas State Cemetery.
+The festival even extends beyond the capitol grounds into downtown and East Austin where you'll find the annual Literary Death Match and Lit Crawl with authors speaking at various stops along the route, including a drive-in theater, a beer garden, and the Texas State Cemetery.
 I’ll let you decide how weird that last one might be.

-Now in its twenty-eighth year the Austin Jewish Book Fair , held at the Jewish Community Association of Austin (7300 Hart Lane), cosponsors a few of the authors at the Texas Book Festival and later hosts its own weeklong series of book events, a few of which require the purchase of a ticket.
+Now going on its thirty-third year the Austin Jewish Book Fair , held at the Jewish Community Association of Austin (7300 Hart Lane), cosponsors a few of the authors at the Texas Book Festival and later hosts its own weeklong series of book events, a few of which require the purchase of a ticket.
 Past presenters have included Rebecca Goldstein, Elie Wiesel, Lawrence Wright, Jennifer Weiner, and Jonathan Safran Foer.
-This year’s fair will run from November 3 to November 12.
+The fair generally runs from early to mid-November.

 With over two hundred fifty poets from as far away as Australia, Singapore, and Nigeria, the Austin International Poetry Festival bills itself as “the world’s largest non-juried poetry festival.”
 It is also the festival with the largest number of venues throughout Austin.
-From the hippest coffee shops to a retirement home, bookstores to museums, a South American restaurant to a historically black university, you can attend readings, workshops, and open mikes at over two dozens locations, all of which make it a great way to see the city.
-The festival takes place over a four-day weekend every spring.
+From the hippest coffee shops to a retirement home, bookstores to museums, a South American restaurant to a historically black university, you can attend readings, workshops, and open mikes at over two dozen locations, all of which make it a great way to see the city.
+The festival takes place this year from April 7 to April 10.

 The African American Book Festival takes place in the Carver Museum (1165 Angelina Street), which was the original Carver Branch Library, just east of I-35 in the Rosewood neighborhood.
 In this once legally segregated city—west being white, east being African Americans and Mexican Americans—the summer festival represents an important voice in the community and helps to promote empowerment through literature.

 Listed in the National Register of Historic Places and recognized as a Texas Historic Landmark, the Dobie House (702 East Dean Keeton Street) is the former home of American folklorist J. Frank Dobie.
-The house, located on the northeast edge of the University of Texas campus, is now home to the Michener Center for Writers, named after James Michener whose endowment established the interdisciplinary master of fine arts program in fiction, poetry, playwriting, and screenwriting.
-Michener fellows, together with students from the MFA program in English, attend seminars and workshops in the upstairs library.
+The house, located on the northeast edge of the University of Texas campus, is now home to the Michener Center for Writers , named after James Michener whose endowment established the interdisciplinary master of fine arts program in fiction, poetry, playwriting, and screenwriting.
+Michener fellows, together with MFA students in the New Writers Project , attend seminars and workshops in the upstairs library.

 You can see the extent of J. Frank Dobie’s imprint on the city by visiting Philosopher’s Rock in Zilker Park (2201 Barton Springs Road), a life-size sculpture of Dobie and two of his close friends—naturalist Roy Bedichek and historian Walter Prescott Webb—lounging after a swim.
 The sculpture is located at Barton Springs, a spring-fed swimming hole and one of Austin’s most popular landmarks.

 The fact that its entire collection, literary and otherwise, is insured for more than one billion dollars should give you some sense of the treasures that you will find at the Harry Ransom Center (HRC) located at the University of Texas on the corner of Twenty-First and Guadalupe streets.
-The collection includes thirty-six million manuscript pages, a million rare or significant books, a Gutenberg Bible (one of only five in the United States), Isaac Bashevis Singer’s Yiddish typewriter, Jack Kerouac’s spiral-bound journals for On the Road, and three of its most prominent recent acquisitions, the papers of J. M. Coetzee, David Foster Wallace, and Spalding Gray.
+The collection includes thirty-six million manuscript pages, a million rare or significant books, a Gutenberg Bible (one of only five in the United States), Isaac Bashevis Singer’s Yiddish typewriter, Jack Kerouac’s spiral-bound journals for On the Road, and four of its most prominent recent acquisitions, the papers of J. M. Coetzee, David Foster Wallace, Spalding Gray, and Gabriel García Márquez.
 Just the names alone can be overwhelming: Beckett, Bowles (both Jane and Paul), DeLillo, Greene, Hemingway, Joyce, Lessing, Mailer, Mamet, McCullers, O’Brien, Shakespeare, Sexton, Whitman, Woodward and Bernstein, and the list goes on and on.
 Since the viewing rooms are often full, be sure to contact the HRC staff before your visit.
-Current public exhibits include Banned, Burned, Seized, and Censored, which looks at the process of censorship that took place in the United States between the two world wars, and The Greenwich Village Bookshop Door: A Portal to Bohemia, 1920–1925, which examines the influence certain writers, artists, and publishers had on American modernism.
-Both exhibits run through January 22, 2012.
-(If you want to add something a little different to your literary tour, the HRC’s collection also includes rare photography, film, art, articles from the performing arts, such as Gloria Swanson’s sunglasses from Sunset Boulevard, dresses worn by Vivien Leigh in Gone With the Wind, and Robert Di Nero’s costumes from Raging Bull and Taxi Driver.)
+(If you want to add something a little different to your literary tour, the HRC’s collection also includes rare photography, film, art, articles from the performing arts, such as Gloria Swanson’s sunglasses from Sunset Boulevard, dresses worn by Vivien Leigh in Gone With the Wind, and Robert De Niro’s costumes from Raging Bull and Taxi Driver.)

 The Nettie Lee Benson Latin American Collection also at the University of Texas (Sid Richardson Hall) is the largest university library collection of Latin American materials in total number of volumes in the United States—including 970,000 books, periodicals, and pamphlets; 40,000 periodical titles; 4,000 linear feet of manuscripts; and thousands of other archival materials.
 The collection is particularly focused on current information about Mexico, Brazil, and the countries of the Río de la Plata.
 Within its Mexican American Library Program, you will also find relevant current and retrospective books about Mexican Americans and Latinos in the United States.
 The collection contains the papers of prominent literary figures such as Américo Paredes, Gloria Anzaldúa, and Rolando Hinojosa.

-Resistencia Bookstore (1801-A South First Street), opened in the early eighties by the late great Chicano poet and community activist raúl salinas, continues to offer readings and political forums that present nationally and internationally recognized writers, human rights activists, and indigenous artists.
+Resistencia Bookstore (4926 East Cesar Chavez Street), opened in the early eighties by the late great Chicano poet and community activist Raúl Salinas, continues to offer readings and political forums that present nationally and internationally recognized writers, human rights activists, and indigenous artists.
 Here you will find titles from many of those writers of color who generally get marginalized to one section of the store in most of the major chains, if they make it in at all.
-Over the past thirty years Resistencia has stayed true to its long tradition of grassroots activism, giving voice to issues important locally, nationally, and throughout the Americas.
+Over the past thirty-five years Resistencia has stayed true to its long tradition of grassroots activism, giving voice to issues important locally, nationally, and throughout the Americas.